 This remnant of God's people all share the characteristic of a repentant heart.
 Though they may have faced a partial judgment by being exiled, they are yet saved from destruction.
 God's partial judgment was enough to get them to see their sin and to repent.
 This is also the basis for the great revival that will take place during the time of the Great Tribulation.
 Many people will face a partial judgment of God in order for them to turn to Him.

-'"And they will know that I am the Lord; I did not threaten in vain to bring this calamity on them."'
+Then they will know that I am ADONAI; it isn't for nothing that I said I would bring this calamity upon them."'

 The people will see that their idols were really nothing and that God is in control of all things.
 The people will also see that God knew that it was necessary for them to face the partial judgment in order to bring them back to Him.
 In the same manner, God knows that, in the last days, men's hearts will become so hard that the only way for them to come to Him is through severe judgments.